 These filters have a MERV rating of 1721, depending on the brand.
 This rating shows how well a filter can pull out pollutants from the air.

 Because of their high-efficiency filtration abilities, HEPA filters are deep and can limit airflow.
 It’s important to check with Service Experts Heating & Air Conditioning to make sure your heating and cooling system can run with one.

 Media air cleaners are much thicker than regular air filters.
 They’re often four to five times wider—or more.
 This barrier fits tightly against your HVAC system.

 Because its operational surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters work longer too, usually between three to six months.

 There are a couple of electronic filtering systems you can use in your home.

-An electronic air cleaner applies a high-voltage magnetic charge to trap particles.
+An electronic air cleaner involves a high-voltage magnetic charge to catch particles.

 Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And reduce ozone, a known lung irritant, created elsewhere in your home.